Glassait/FOLD_Bot/src/module/feature/slash-commands/readme.md

 <p id="createNewSlashCommand"></p>

 ## Create new slash command

 1. Create new typescript file in the folder with the patter
     ```text
     name.slash-command.ts
     ```
 2. Use the following template

     ```typescript
     import { ChatInputCommandInteraction } from 'discord.js';
-    import { SlashCommand } from '../../../utils/slash-command.class';
+    import { SlashCommand } from './model/slash-command';

     export const command: SlashCommand = new SlashCommand(
         'name',
-        "description",
+        'description',
         async (interaction: ChatInputCommandInteraction): Promise<void> => {
             // The code execute by the commande
         }
     );
     ```

 3. Fill the name, description and execute part
 4. Congrats the new slash command will be available, the registering of the command is automatic in the handler `commands.handler.ts`